 The Trust Board meets on at least 6 occasions per year, additionally, each of its sub committees meets at least 4 times per year.
 The Board of the Trust is responsible for the vision, strategic direction and ethos of the Trust.
-Additionally, the Trustees are responsible for adopting an annual budget, monitoring the Trust's operational and financial performance by use of those budgets, benchmarking data of individual Academies and making major decisions about the direction of the Trust including capital expenditure and senior staff appointments.
+Additionally, the Trustees are responsible for adopting an annual budget, and overseeing and ensuring the effective financial performance of the Trust by monitoring the budget, use of benchmarking data and making major decisions about the direction of the Trust including capital expenditure and senior staff appointments.

-The Standards and Achievement Committee meet at regular intervals throughout the academic year, with a focus on standards, relating specifically to: learning, curriculum, teaching, attendance, behaviour and safeguarding.
+The Wellbeing and Achievement Committee meet at regular intervals throughout the academic year, with a focus on wellbeing and standards, relating specifically to: learning, curriculum, teaching, attendance, behaviour and safeguarding.